 Have a tricky pipe abandonment challenge?
 Don’t want to dig holes down the middle of a road every 100 feet to dump flowable fill into a pipe?
 We specialize in long run pipe abandonments.
-Whether it’s a 4″ conduit or a 96″ sanitary sewer, cellular concrete is an economical, reliable pipe abandonment material.
-CJGeo has abandoned up to 3500LF of pipe in a single stretch with no intermediate access points.
+Whether it’s a 4″ conduit or a 96″ sanitary sewer, our project experience of hundreds of miles of abandonment helps you reduce risk, reduce cost, and complete projects faster.
+CJGeo has abandoned up to 3500LF of pipe in a single stretch with no intermediate access points

 25PCF wet cast density cellular concrete is the most common pipe abandonment mix.
 This yields an average compressive strength of 70psi at 28 days.
 Higher densities can be used to achieve higher break strengths if required by project conditions.
 However, density & cost are positively correlated; the lower the density, the longer runs are achievable per placement point, and the lower the cost per cubic yard in place.
-Unlike sanded flowable fill mixes, cellular concrete does not segregate, so in place material is entirely homogenous, so high factors of safety aren’t required to ensure adequate bearing capacity and/or long term stability.
+Unlike sanded flowable fill mixes, cellular concrete does not segregate, so high factors of safety aren’t required to ensure adequate bearing capacity and/or long term stability.

 Depending on pipe diameter, slope, and existing access points, cellular concrete for pipe abandonment can be placed by dumping into manholes using a tremmie tube, or can be pumped.
 Tremmie placement into manholes is the most economical method, however relies on gravity to ensure complete fill, so is rarely used.
 Cellular concrete can easily be pumped 3000+ feet through abandoned pipes.
 Therefore, cellular concrete requires far fewer injection points than traditional flowable or pumpable fill.

 We install both prepolymer grouts (expansive) and acrylic grouts (non-expansive).